You’ve spent weeks creating the most spectacular lead magnet (opt-in) ever, the next step is figuring out WHERE to put your opt-in (lead magnet).

 HOW TO DO IT: Creating this type of page is fairly easy with Thrive Architect which works on WordPress with any theme.
 That’s how I have built all my home pages.
 I can’t say enough good things about Thrive Architect.

-Thrive Architect comes with many templates and how to videos which make building your home page (with the big header) a snap.
+Thrive Architect comes with many templates and how-to videos that make building your home page (with the big header) a snap.

 #2: PUT YOUR OPT-IN IN THE FOOTER